openrocket/openrocket/docs/source/setup/getting_started.rst

    :figclass: or-image-border

 The **Rocket Design** tab is divided into three sections:

-- The component tree
+- *(Left)* The :guilabel:`Component tree`: A tree view of the components that make up the rocket.
-- Component arrangement buttons
+- *(Middle)* :guilabel:`Component action buttons`: Buttons to for instance edit, move, or delete the currently selected components.
-- Component selection buttons
+- *(Right)* :guilabel:`Component addition buttons`: Buttons to add new components to the rocket.

 The components available in OpenRocket are divided into four classes based upon component function:

-1. Assembly components
+1. **Assembly Components**
-2. Body components and fin sets (external components)
+2. **Body Components and Fin Sets** (external components)
-3. Internal components
+3. **Internal Components**
-4. Mass components (which include electronics and recovery components)
+4. **Mass Components** (which include electronics and recovery components)

-Components are "greyed out" until it would be appropriate to add that component type.
+Components are "greyed out" until it would be appropriate to add that component type to the currently selected component in the component tree.
+For example, if you selected a fin set component in the component tree, then the nose cone component button will be greyed out, because you can not add a nose cone to a fin set.
 As components are added, you will see the component tree (on the left side of the window) grow with each component added.

 ..